You might mistake celery salt as the normal salt at first, but they’re totally different ingredients.

-Quick tip: Choose the 2:1 ratio of salt to celery seeds if you want to copy those celery salt sold commercially.
+Quick tip: Choose the 2:1 ratio of salt to celery seed if you want to copy the celery salt sold commercially.

 Dried or fresh dill is a good substitute for celery salt.
 It has a unique taste that’s sometimes compared to fennel and celery.

 This herb also features a fresh, strong aroma and citrus-like taste that blends perfectly with fish and seafood dishes.

 Quick note: Cut the amount in half to avoid overpowering your dish.